 O'Brien oversaw tight end Jake McGee as he led the Cavaliers in receiving in 2013 with 43 catches and 395 yards.
 Adding Zachary Swanson's 19 catches, O'Brien's tight ends amounted for 22.4 percent of UVa's receptions in 2013.

-O'Brien returns to Charlottesville after a 16-year head coaching career that included stops at Boston College and NC State.
+O'Brien returned to Charlottesville in 2013 after a 16-year head coaching career that included stops at Boston College and NC State.
 O'Brien owns a 115-80 career record as a head coach and an 8-2 mark in bowl games.
 In his 16 years as a head coach, 12 of his teams advanced to bowl games and his .800 winning percentage is the highest all-time in bowl history.

 When O'Brien was named NC State's head coach in December of 2006, he took over a program that had posted three straight losing seasons and was coming off a season where the Wolfpack won only three games.
 By year two in Raleigh, O'Brien took NC State to the Papajohns.com Bowl and then enjoyed a Champs Bowl victory in 2010 over West Virginia (23-7) behind the effort of game MVP and current Seattle Seahawks QB Russell Wilson.
 O'Brien and NC State followed up in 2011 with a Belk Bowl triumph over Louisville (31-24) behind 264 passings yards and three touchdowns by game MVP Mike Glennon, who was selected in the third round by the Tampa Bay Buccaneers.